LVAD Heart Device vs. Heart Transplant: Key Differences

 Procedure Complexity:

 Both types of treatments involve major surgery, but a heart transplant procedure is more complicated as it involves the replacement of an old, diseased heart with a donor heart.
-An LVAD surgery is not one that we can call less serious, but as compared to the heart transplant, it is a less complex procedure.
+An LVAD surgery is not one that we can call less serious, but as compared to a heart transplant, it is a less complex procedure.

 Recovery Time:

-The heart transplant procedure usually requires a longer recovery time as compared to LVAD.
+The heart transplant procedure usually requires a longer recovery time than LVAD.
 Because a new organ is introduced into the body, it needs time to adjust to it.
 You may need to take medications for a very long period to prevent organ rejection.
 LVAD patients may recover quickly in comparison with a heart transplant.
 But, they have to adapt a new lifestyle with major modifications, including learning to manage the device and its equipment with LVAD-specific clothing and LVAD accessories.

 Long-Term Survival and Outcomes:

-Heart transplant generally offers long-term survival rates for patients who meet the eligibility criteria.
+A heart transplant generally offers long-term survival rates for patients who meet the eligibility criteria.
 On the other hand, with the latest LVAD types, it is now possible to limit the risk and support patients for many years.
 LVAD is a beneficial option, especially for patients who cannot undergo Heart Transplant surgery.

 Quality of Life:

 Heart transplant patients can live a more active lifestyle after recovery, as compared to LVAD patients who need to carry and manage the controller and battery at all times.
-For example, you need to wear an LVAD shirt HeartMate 3, to carry your LVAD HeartMate 3 type.
+For example, you need to wear an LVAD shirt to carry your LVAD device.

 Cost and Accessibility: